dotnet/csharplang/proposals/extensions.md

 of an extension declaration.

 ### Modifiers

-It is a compile-time error if the `implicit` or `explicit` modifiers differ amongst all the parts of an extension declaration.

 The permitted modifiers on an extension type are `partial`, `unsafe`, `static`, `file` and the accessibility modifiers.